donfiguerres/COVID-19-Tracker-PH/README.md

 * Change about image.

 ### Others
-* Modify gh-pages commit script to fit into current setup.
+* Modify gh-pages commit script to fit into the current setup.
 * git repo cleanup
 * Faster loading time